pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-three/index.md

     vpc_id=app_vpc.id)
 ```

 Next, we need a gateway and a route table.
-The gateway's job is to provide a target in that route table we just created and associated with our VPC, so that it can direct internet traffic.
+The gateway's job is to provide a target in that route table we just created and associated with our VPC.
 This allows our VPC to communicate with the public internet.

 ```python
 app_security_group = aws.ec2.SecurityGroup("security-group",